bradthomasbrown/tiktaalik/atman.md

 - `mindplay-dk` wants a **function that can take a hybrid type** and wants to use that function **with a literal object matching the hybrid**. noticed fuckery with symbols
 - `amartin-wbd` **wants assignment**, object with header object property and unknown strings are other object properties. wants a hybrid type of both and then to assign to it
 - more intersection stepping.

+ah
+we got stumped, but not from our own fault a lot of complaining back and forth had to do with "what if one known key is `"marginLeft"`" and you try to access the object like `"margin" + "Left"`?"

+when one does that, the key is now dynamic and can possibly go outside the confines of what you may have been hoping for

+now they might be able to "get" using that key and typescript will tell them they have the fallback value instead of the known key value, easily leading to a runtime failure

+or, worse, if they "set" with that, one might change a known key to an invalid fallback value

+one idea is that getting should return a union of everything for the fallback and setting should return an intersection of everything for the fallback

+that way, setting can never put an invalid value in and getting will never falsely lead you to believe you have a certain type of value

+that makes the objects quite hard to work with, however, since, if we understand correctly, that means you can never set a value for an unknown key

+actually
+what if there was a set method that just returned boolean?

+if it would have overwritten a known key, then it should instead refuse to do so and return false, otherwise it should set whatever and return true

+then one can just throw an error from the result

+we keep having the idea to create a proxy for this, where every index access basically goes through and does these checks and interactions with the underlying map objects

+we've become very distracted though

+back up one distraction step, to your odd new naming machine

+could we simply scan chars and switch into and out of other recursive types?